diamondburned/gotk4/README.md

 At the moment, the repository depends on gotk3's GLib.
 This may change in the future.

-As of the time this README was written, `gotk4/pkg/gtk4` is ready to be used for most purposes.
+As of the time this README was written, most of `pkg/gtk4` and `pkg/gtk3` are ready to be used for most purposes.
 However, memory leaks and sometimes crashes may occur in certain parts of the API, while other parts might be completely missing.
 In that case, an issue should be opened.

-`gotk4/pkg/gtk3` is currently not usable, since `gtk.Init()` is not generated.

 ## Contributing to gotk4